The Darling Apron

 • Heat 1 tbsp. of olive oil in a 6-quart Dutch oven over medium-high heat.
 Season chicken thighs with salt & lemon pepper.
 Add to the Dutch oven and brown 4-5 minutes until the chicken has some nice color (doesn't have to be fully cooked).
 Remove chicken from the pan.

-• Add arborio rice and stir frequently until the rice just begins to turn translucent.
+• Add arborio rice and stir frequently until the rice just begins to turn translucent, 1-2 minutes.

-• After 10 minutes stir in milk, parmesan and peas.
-Place back in the oven for another 5-7 minutes until most of the liquid is absorbed.
+• Stir in milk, parmesan and peas.
+Place back in the oven uncovered for another 10 minutes until most of the liquid is absorbed.

 More Main Dishes